robins/sqlancer_wiki/GSoC-2024-Ideas.md

 * **Expected size**: Either 175 or 350 hour
 * **Difficulty**: Easy
 * **Expected outcomes**: A unified set of options supported by all database system implementations

+## Adding Support for Adding an External Reducer

+The aim of this project is to enhance SQLancer by incorporating support for storing associated interestingness tests along with reported test cases, which is needed to support external test-case reducers.
+SQLancer already has its own built-in [reducers](https://github.com/sqlancer/sqlancer/blob/main/src/sqlancer/Reducer.java), such as [ASTBasedReducer](https://github.com/sqlancer/sqlancer/blob/main/src/sqlancer/ASTBasedReducer.java) and [StatementReducer](https://github.com/sqlancer/sqlancer/blob/main/src/sqlancer/StatementReducer.java), which minimize bug-inducing test cases that are found, but they are tightly integrated into its system, making it challenging to use and compare their efficiency with existing reducers like [creduce](https://github.com/csmith-project/creduce), which might be effective in reducing a wide range of SQL dialects and other query languages.

+To address this, the project will implement a method for SQLancer to not only output test cases but also provide their associated interestingness tests.
+The format of the interestingness test will be designed to seamlessly integrate with popular existing tools like creduce, vulcan, and perses (in that order of priority), out of the box.

+- **Required skills**: Strong Java skills are essential and experience with using Git as well as basic SQL knowledge is expected
+- **Expected size** : 175
+- **Difficulty**: Medium
+- **Expected outcomes**: Support for storing the interestingness test in a format that can be easily utilized with external reducers.
+- **Potential mentor**: @mzfr